Electrical telegraph: Cooke and Wheatstone system

 The first commercial electrical telegraph was the Cooke and Wheatstone system.
 A demonstration four-needle system was installed on the Euston to Camden Town section of Robert Stephenson's London and Birmingham Railway in 1837 for signalling rope-hauling of locomotives.
 It was rejected in favour of pneumatic whistles.
 Cooke and Wheatstone had their first commercial success with a system installed on the Great Western Railway over the 13 mi from Paddington station to West Drayton in 1838.
-This was a five-needle, six-wire system.
-A major advantage of this system was it displayed the letter being sent so operators did not need to learn a code.
-This system suffered from failing insulation on the underground cables.
-When the line was extended to Slough in 1843, the telegraph was converted to a one-needle, two-wire system with uninsulated wires on poles.
+This was a five-needle, six-wire system, and had the major advantage of displaying the letter being sent so operators did not need to learn a code.
+The insulation failed on the underground cables between Paddington and West Drayton, and when the line was extended to Slough in 1843, the system was converted to a one-needle, two-wire configuration with uninsulated wires on poles.
 The cost of installing wires was ultimately more economically significant than the cost of training operators.
-The one-needle telegraph proved highly successful on British railways, and 15,000 sets were still in use at the end of the nineteenth century.
-Some remained in service in the 1930s.
-The Electric Telegraph Company, the world's first public telegraphy company was formed in 1845 by financier John Lewis Ricardo and Cooke.
+The one-needle telegraph proved highly successful on British railways, and 15,000 sets were in use at the end of the nineteenth century; some remained in service in the 1930s.
+The Electric Telegraph Company, the world's first public telegraphy company, was formed in 1845 by financier John Lewis Ricardo and Cooke.